tomasbjerre/simple-bitbucket-commit-checker/README.md

 * Exclude tag commits.
 * Show a general reject message.
 * Show a general accept message.
+* Optionally accept all commits from service users.
 * Dry run mode, where all commits are accepted.
 But verification results are shown.

 ## Design goals